Eric013/Handwritten_Digit_Recognition/README.md

 #### Python Version
 Python 3.4
 #### Results
-8203 / 10000 of the training data set are correctly classified.
+9024 / 10000 of the training data set are correctly classified with 5 classes and 20 iterations.